Leptosphaeria lindquistii: Management

 A supremely effective control measure has not been identified.
 However, a 4-year rotation to other crops minimizes Phoma fungus in the soil.
 Late seeding to delay the regular time schedule to adult plant formation has proven successful in reducing disease severity.
+It's recommended to remove plant debris from the field after harvesting to prevent infections in the following season.

 Nitrogen content in soil has been seen to affect pathogen ability to infect.
 The micro climate resulting from dense canopies, induced by high N fertilization, may have constituted a major climatic parameter in disease epidemiology and successful infection (within sunflower plants).

 A 2010 study attempted to identify the most crucial agronomic elements of the sunflower premature ripening disease induced by P. macdonaldii in south-western France.
 The combination of high nitrogen fertilization and heavy rain conditions resulted in high disease pressure every year.
 Additionally, differences in susceptibility of sunflower cultivars could be exploited as an additive research venue instead of sole focus developing fungicide protection.
 Cropping of resistant varieties in combination with appropriate nutrition and other cultural practices could reduce inoculum pressure and pre mature ripening.
 Promising cultivars should therefore be screened at high N supplies and under water-limited conditions, a procedure which could be used in resistance tests.